jvalverde96/apply-digital-backend-test/README.md

 2. run ```npm install or yarn add``` to install all dependencies locally.

-3. Set Up Environment Variables: Create a .env file in the project root and add the following variables:
+3. Set Up Environment Variables: Create a .env file in the project root and paste the following:

+**Important: Copy the content directly from the copy icon in the top-right corner to avoid ASCII character typos.**

 ```